kinzokudev/nebula-new/README.md

 - 2. What to edit and change during the migration.
 - 3. The various ways you can organize this configuration after the setup.
 - 4. Centralization (If this repo ever becomes popular, that is.)

+# Clarifications

+- This repo is currently WIP.
+Structure is complete, but docs are lacking.
+Feel free to open issues or PRs If you think something is missing.
+Don't be shy, I don't bite :)